How do I know if I already have a digital TV (DTV)?

 Projection TVs manufactured between 1998 and 2004: Only a limited percentage of projection TV sets (and generally only those 42 inches in diameter or larger) included digital tuners before 2004.

-The problem is, some of the TV’s manufactured from 2004 to 2006 were advertised as “HD-ready” or “HDTV monitor” sets.
+TVs manufactured 2004 and after: Your chances of having a built-in digital tuner improve dramatically.
+Many of the TV sets sold at popular electronics stores feature digital tuners that will work after February 17, 2009.
+Note: Some TVs manufactured from 2004 to 2006 were advertised as “HD-ready” or “HDTV monitor” sets.
 That means they can display digital and high-definition signals, but they need help getting those signals in the first place.
 You’ll still need a special converter or a cable TV connection.

 See the following related articles and reader questions for help on determining if you already have digital TV: